 I’ve been making this Easy Baked Chicken and Zucchini recipe on repeat because it’s just so tasty and practical!
 All one has to do is chop up the ingredients, add it to a big bowl, add the seasonings, a little olive oil, give it all a toss—and viola!
 Ready for the oven.

-This Chicken and Zucchini Bake is a family-friendly dish that is perfect all summer long when zucchinis are in season and plentiful.
-It is a healthy low-carb dinner option.
+This Chicken and Zucchini Bake is a family-friendly dish that is perfect all summer long when zucchini is in season and plentiful.
 It comes together quickly with simple spices in a marinade that produces juicy and tender chicken after it is baked to perfection.

 Ingredients to Make Baked Chicken and Zucchini